Using Restrictions Lookup List and Filtering

 Setting Up the Restrictions Lookup List

-5. Add additional information as you wish (e.g., "Billed Thru Acct#xxxx")
+5. Add additional information as needed — for example, "Billed Thru Acct#xxxx".

 Using Restrictions with the Recurring Research Tool

-The Restrictions field is particularly helpful on the Recurring Research Tool when you are looking at the NO RMR tab to identify why an account does not have any RMR.
+The Restrictions field is particularly helpful on the Recurring Research Tool when you are reviewing the NO RMR tab — the tab used to identify why an account does not have any recurring monthly revenue (RMR).

-Best Practice: Use restrictions to document the reason why an account has no recurring revenue.
+Use the Restrictions field to document the reason why an account has no recurring revenue.
+This makes it easy to filter and categorize no-RMR accounts during your reviews.

 Filtering by Restrictions